1jasonmurray/datasciencecoursera/cleaningdata/Week4/tidydataproj/Codebook.md

 tBodyGyroJerk_mean_X
 range = [-1,1]
-Mean of body jerk angle in X direction   Derived from body accelration and angular velocity in time
+Mean of body jerk angle in X direction   Derived from body acceleration and angular velocity in time

 tBodyGyroJerk_mean_Y
 range = [-1,1]
-Mean of body jerk angle in Y direction   Derived from body accelration and angular velocity in time
+Mean of body jerk angle in Y direction   Derived from body acceleration and angular velocity in time

 tBodyGyroJerk_mean_Z
 range = [-1,1]
-Mean of body jerk angle in Z direction   Derived from body accelration and angular velocity in time
+Mean of body jerk angle in Z direction   Derived from body acceleration and angular velocity in time

 tBodyGyroJerk_std_X
 range = [-1,1]
-Standard deviation of body jerk angle in X direction   Derived from body accelration and angular velocity in time
+Standard deviation of body jerk angle in X direction   Derived from body acceleration and angular velocity in time

 tBodyGyroJerk_std_Y
 range = [-1,1]
-Standard deviation of body jerk angle in Y direction   Derived from body accelration and angular velocity in time
+Standard deviation of body jerk angle in Y direction   Derived from body acceleration and angular velocity in time

 tBodyGyroJerk_std_Z
 range = [-1,1]
-Standard deviation of body jerk angle in Z direction   Derived from body accelration and angular velocity in time
+Standard deviation of body jerk angle in Z direction   Derived from body acceleration and angular velocity in time

 tBodyAccMag_mean
 range = [-1,1]
-Mean of magnitude of body accelration
+Mean of magnitude of body acceleration

 tBodyAccMag_std
 range = [-1,1]
-Standard deviation of magnitude of body accelration
+Standard deviation of magnitude of body acceleration

 tGravityAccMag_mean
 range = [-1,1]
-Mean of magnitude of gravity accelration
+Mean of magnitude of gravity acceleration

 tGravityAccMag_std
 range = [-1,1]
-Standard deviation of magnitude of gravity accelration
+Standard deviation of magnitude of gravity acceleration

 tBodyAccJerkMag_mean
 range = [-1,1]
-Mean of body accelration jerk magnitude
+Mean of body acceleration jerk magnitude

 tBodyAccJerkMag_std
 range = [-1,1]
-Standard deviation of body accelration jerk magnitude
+Standard deviation of body acceleration jerk magnitude

 tBodyGyroMag_mean
 range = [-1,1]